Latest update

 Astrophysical disks

 My research interests concern flat spinning things in space, in other words astrophysical disks.
 I fell into this area as a student for no other reason than they were especially pretty.
 But they are also ubiquitous, owing to the universality of gravitational attraction and the conservation of angular momentum.
 And they are extremely important, because they regulate star, planet, and satellite formation, in addition to the growth of supermassive black holes.
 Though astrophysical disks can vary by ten orders of magnitude in size and differ hugely in composition, all share the same basic dynamics and many physical phenomena.
-Thanks to this, theoreticians, like me, can jump from one class of disk to another, which stops us getting bored.
+Thanks to this, theoreticians, like me, can jump from one class of disk to another, and we rarely get bored.

 Some of the disks I enjoy working on are: (a) Saturn's rings, which are about 100,000 km in radius and composed of icy boulders, (b) dwarf novae and X-ray binaries, which consist of disks encircling white dwarfs, neutron stars, and stellar mass black holes, some 500,000 km in radius and composed of ionised gas up to 10 million degrees, (c) protoplanetary disks, nebulae of dust and gas 10 billion km in radius, from which young stars condense out of galactic gas and in which planets ultimately form, and (d) active galactic nucleii, which contain a supermassive black hole (up to a billion times the mass of the sun) and a disk of hot gas that feeds it.
 For a (planetary ring oriented) review, you might have a read of this book chapter.

 My primary interest is in the fluid dynamics of these objects, with a focus on instabilities, waves, and turbulence.
 I use a combination of analytic and semi-analytic techniques, supplemented with carefully directed, large-scale numerical simulations.
-If you follow the links below, you will find information on some of the specific research directions I am pursuing at the moment.
+Below you will find information on some of the specific research directions I am pursuing at the moment.
 Potential PhD students will also find some possible research topics.

 Current research topics